compor/llvm-skeletons/skeleton-opt-pass/README.md

 ## TODO

+- explore instruction uses and users according to LLVM reference manual
 - ~~check the dynamic section of the built shared object with `readelf`~~
   - no `RPATH` used
 - built and execute with: